MarcoLucidi01/ytcast/readme.md

     ytcast: no device selected

-to update the devices cache use the `-s` (search) option (it's implicit when the cache is empty or when `-n` doesn't match anything):
+to update the devices cache use the `-s` (search) option (it's implicit when the cache is empty or when `-d` doesn't match anything):

     $ ytcast -s
     28bc7426 192.168.1.35    "FireTVStick di Marco"         lastused